 John Weyand was born in about 1818 in Somerset County, PA, the son of Michael and Mary Anne (Ream) Weyand Sr.

-When he was 32 years of age, he was unmarried and lived at home with his parents in Somerset Township, Somerset County, earning a living as a laborer.
+When he was 32 years of age, in 1850, he was unmarried and lived at home with his parents in Somerset Township, Somerset County, earning a living as a laborer.

-John married Catharine Brant (1828-1909) -- also spelled "Brooks" -- during the decade of the 1850s.
+John in time married Catharine Brant (1828-1909) -- also spelled "Brooks" -- during the decade of the 1850s.
 An immigrant to the United States, she was born in Hesse Darmstadt, Prussia.

 Their four known children were Mary L. Weyand, Lucy Weyand, William Weyand and Henry Weyand.
 Sadly, daughter Mary died on Aug.
 21, 1861, at the age of six, with burial in the family plot in Wills Church Cemetery.

 The family apparently spoke the German language and/or carried on German customs, and while their grandchildren knew Catharine had been born in Germany, they believed John had as well.

 The 1860 United States Census shows John and Catharine and family living on a farm in Somerset Township next to his parents and brother Joseph.
 As well, 15-year-old Elizabeth Brook resided in the household as a servant as did 19-year-old Henry Frank as a farm laborer.

 In 1870, after his father's death, John was paid $798.00 as an inheritance from the estate.
 The federal census of 1870 shows the family in Somerset, with sons William (age 14) and Henry (11) living under their roof in addition to six-year-old Anna Rubright.

 John is known to have traveled to Illinois in September 1878 to visit his brother William in the town of Bloomington, McLean County.
 The news was published in the gossip columns of the Bloomington Pantagraph.